 Regular facial expressions are responsible for the majority of wrinkle patterns appearing on the face.
 However, not all facial wrinkles occur as a result of voluntary muscle contractions.
 Sleep wrinkles differ from traditional facial animated wrinkles as they form in response to the face pressing up against a sleeping surface (aka your pillow).
 In younger people, the wrinkles disappear once the force is removed but aging skin does not possess the characteristics to bounce back in the same regard.

-There are many differences between sleep wrinkles and expression wrinkles.
-Sleep wrinkles happen as a result of an external force, expression wrinkles occur because of muscle contractions.
-The two different types of wrinkles appear on different areas of the face and are directionally perpendicular to one another.
+There are many differences between sleep wrinkles and expression or dynamic wrinkles.
+Sleep wrinkles happen as a result of an external force while expression wrinkles occur because of muscle contractions.
+The two different types of wrinkles appear in different areas of the face and are directly perpendicular to one another.
 Due to these factors, it is only wise to consider how wrinkles are classified.
 Sleep wrinkles which are caused by the face being distorted while the body is at rest cause fine lines and contribute to overall facial aging.
 Sleep wrinkles are formed by mechanical, compressive, or shear forces primarily when you sleep on your side or stomach.
 In short, when you sleep supine or on your back, the only effect on your face in terms of aging is gravity.

 The Wrinkle Classification Scale

 Wrinkle classification scales are used to grade wrinkles for clinical comparisons.
-Different classification scales have been proposed that would classify wrinkles into categories based off of how they develop and their histology.
-Sleep wrinkles, are not recognized in any wrinkle classification systems that presently exist.
+Different classification scales have been proposed that would classify wrinkles into categories based on how they develop and their histology.
+Sleep wrinkles are not recognized in any wrinkle classification systems that presently exist.

-- Elastotic wrinkles develop when the skin is exposed to sun.
-They start off progressively small and disappear when the skin is younger, but as the skin ages they start to become permanent.
+- Elastotic wrinkles develop when the skin is exposed to the sun.
+They start off progressively small and disappear when the skin is younger, but as the skin ages, they start to become permanent.

 - Gravitational wrinkles are a result of the gravitational pull on the body.

 According to Pierard, gravitational wrinkles occur because of the gravitational pull of the earth.
-Tension, compression, and forces that are applied to our faces while we sleep, may have a bigger impact on wrinkles then gravity by itself.
+Tension, compression, and forces that are applied to our faces while we sleep may have a bigger impact on wrinkles than gravity by itself.